weeaa/greenlight/README.md

 # GREENLIGHT 🚦

 Greenlight is the first undetected Golang based Web-Automation Framework.
 Greenlight was made to create a way for Golang devs to utilize the lightweight code for fast automation browsing.
 With added error handling internally, the user can write their code just like playwright in python!
-Usage shown below.
+No more err pain!
+Usage shown below :)

 ## Installation